Exhibitions and displays policy

 In general terms the programme should be:

-• Opportunistic - focusing on the celebration of anniversaries, events or projects suggested by external parties.
+• Opportunistic – focusing on the celebration of anniversaries, topical events or new acquisitions

-• Resourceful - focusing on the display of recent acquisitions or newly commissioned portraits.
+• Resourceful – focusing on the display of recent acquisitions or newly commissioned portraits or the presentation of work developed as part of existing research projects

-• Exploratory - with a focus on specific events, characters or strengths within the collection, often using sensitive material that can only be shown for a limited period.
+• Exploratory – with a focus on specific events, individuals or strengths within the collection, often using fragile material that can only be shown for a limited period.

-The Board of Trustees determines overall policy and comments on the combined programme of exhibitions and displays at its quarterly meetings but delegates responsibility to the Director.
+The Board of Trustees, together with the Curatorial Committee, determines overall policy and comments on the combined programme of exhibitions and displays at its quarterly meetings but delegates responsibility to the Director.
 Individual responsibilities are then managed as follows:

 Exhibitions:

-The Director has overall responsibility for the content and presentation of the Gallery's Exhibitions and Displays programme.
+The Director has overall responsibility for the strategy, presentation and wider role of the Gallery’s Exhibitions and Displays programme.

-The Head of Exhibitions & Collections Management leads the planning and development of the Gallery's Exhibitions and Displays programme.
+The Head of Exhibitions leads the planning and development of the Exhibitions programme.

-The (Internal or External) Exhibition Curator leads the exhibition project in all curatorial aspects - researching and establishing the concept for an exhibition and catalogue/publication.
+The Exhibition Curator leads the exhibition project in all curatorial aspects - researching and establishing the concept for an exhibition and catalogue/publication.

-The Exhibitions Manager leads on the organisation and management of exhibitions in the Wolfson and Porter galleries, including touring exhibitions.
+The Exhibitions Manager leads on the organisation and management of exhibitions, including planning and delivery of touring exhibitions.

 Displays: